bright/new-www/content/blog/problem-solver-and-biohacking-enthusiast-meet-maciej-–-a-backend-developer.md

 <div className="image">![The bright team after a team retreat.](/images/team_retreat_maciej.png "The bright team after a team retreat.")</div>

 <center> The bright team after a team retreat. </center>

+## You have worked at Bright Inventions since 2020.
+What do you particularly enjoy about the job here?

+**I enjoy working in small teams and having a real influence on the software we develop**.
+I can approach problems holistically, sometimes even noticing the issue myself, then figuring out solutions and presenting my recommendations to the client, and finally solving the issue.

+That’s the problem-solving method that [Mateusz](/about-us/mateusz/) taught me; he always shares with us the problem-solving pyramid “[Helpful Hierarchy](https://medium.com/helpful-com/how-to-be-an-effective-early-stage-employee-hint-be-helpful-e681b456a01f)”, which has been guiding me over the years.